bunto/bunto/site/_docs/deployment-methods.md

 Kickster provides a basic Bunto project setup packed with web best practises and useful optimization tools increasing your overall project quality.
 Kickster ships with automated and worry-free deployment scripts for GitHub Pages.

 Setting up Kickster is very easy, just install the gem and you are good to go.
 More documentation can here found [here](https://github.com/nielsenramon/kickster#kickster).
 If you do not want to use the gem or start a new project you can just copy paste the deployment scripts for [Travis CI](https://github.com/nielsenramon/kickster/tree/master/snippets/travis) or [Circle CI](https://github.com/nielsenramon/kickster#automated-deployment-with-circle-ci).

+## Aerobatic

+[Aerobatic](https://www.aerobatic.com) is an add-on for Bitbucket that brings GitHub Pages style functionality to Bitbucket users.
+It includes continuous deployment, custom domains with a wildcard SSL cert, CDN, basic auth, and staging branches all in the box.

+Automating the build and deployment of a Bunto site is just as simple as GitHub Pages - push your changes to your repo (excluding the `_site` directory) and within seconds a build will be triggered and your built site deployed to our highly- available, globally distributed hosting service.
+The build process will even install and execute custom Ruby plugins.
+See our [Bunto docs](https://www.aerobatic.com/docs/static-generators#bunto) for more details.